College of Osteopathic Medicine

 The Doctor of Osteopathic Medicine (DO) takes a total-person approach to health care encompassing the mind, body, and spirit of the patient as the osteopathic physician becomes a partner with the patient on a pathway to health and well-being.

 LECOM offers the Doctor of Osteopathic Medicine Degree at four campuses.
-The Erie, Pennsylvania, campus offers four learning pathways, the Lecture Discussion Pathway (LDP), Problem-Based Learning Pathway (PBL), Directed Studies Pathway (DSP), Primary Care Scholars Pathway (PCSP).
-While the Greensburg, PA, Bradenton, FL and Elmira, NY campuses enroll students in PBL only.
+The Erie, Pennsylvania, the campus offers four learning pathways, the Lecture-Discussion Pathway (LDP), Problem-Based Learning Pathway (PBL), Directed Studies Pathway (DSP), Primary Care Scholars Pathway (PCSP).
+While the Greensburg, PA, Bradenton, FL, and Elmira, NY campuses enroll students in PBL only.
 The Greensburg campus also offers the Accelerated Physician Assistant Pathway (APAP).

 As medical practice is a team-based environment, students of all pathways participate in interprofessional education (IPE) elements across the curriculum to give them experience in working effectively with health care teams.

 The number of curricular weeks: